 The Bureau of Land Management (BLM) had threatened to turn bulldozers and chainsaws loose in pristine old-growth forests in a portion of the Wild Rogue area called the Zane Grey Roadless Area.
 The BLM's reckless logging scheme, called the Kelsey-Whisky project, would have built new roads into the roadless area and clear-cut hundreds of acres of pristine wildlands.
 Fortunately we were successful in preventing this project from moving forward, for now.

 That's why Oregon Wild is part of the Save the Wild Rogue Coalition, a diverse group of conservation organizations and recreation-based businesses working to a secure permanent protection for one of Oregon's wildest, most scenic, and most enjoyed landscapes.
-We're proposing approximately 58,000 acres of new Wilderness areas and 124 miles of new Wild and Scenic Rivers.
+We're proposing approximately 58,000 acres of new Wilderness areas.
 This map, created by Oregon Wild, shows the areas proposed for protection.

-Fortunately Congressman DeFazio and Senators Wyden and Merkley are working to protect the Wild Rogue.
-They have introduced legislation (S. 1548) that is currently pending in congress.
+Fortunately Congressman DeFazio and Senators Wyden and Merkley are working to protect the Wild Rogue multiple times over the past decade.
 Take action below to thank them for their efforts thus far, and encourage them to do everything they can to protect the Wild Rogue.

 - For background on the fight to save the spectacular Wild Rogue/Zane Grey Roadless Area, explore this link.